baharpan/cosmo/README.md

 # Input
 fastq files.
 # Output
-Color matrix constructed with orders of magnitude less number of colors and compressed using Elias-Fano coding
+Color matrix constructed with orders of magnitude less number of colors and compressed using Elias-Fano coding.
+And the file labels.txt which is a list of colors with same labels.
 ## Running
 ```
 #count the k-mers